ices-advice/.github/profile/README.md

 ## Transparent Assessment Framework Code Archive
-Here it is possible to find the code that produces Advice on fishing opportunities for 2024.
+Here it is possible to find the code that produces Advice on fishing opportunities for 2024 and 2025.

 ICES provides scientific advice on ecosystem services and effects to governments and international regulatory bodies that manage the North Atlantic Ocean and adjacent seas.
 ​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​​You will find the latest official ICES advice on this page.